ocbwoy3/SkidisherSkidtru/README.md

 Also, there is a music sharing command.
 Self explanatory, shows you a embed of what you're listening to.
 Please rename `ocbwoy3` in `registrate.py` to something else to not do confusion.

 > [!WARNING]
-> Abusing PrikolsHub's, SecLoad's and Nexus's API will in most cases result a blacklist.
+> Abusing PrikolsHub's, SecLoad's and Karma's API will in most cases result a blacklist.

 ## Enviorment files